DaveSkender/Stock.Indicators/indicators/Vwap/README.md

 IEnumerable<VwapResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first period or the `startDate` will have a `Vwap = Close` value since it is the initial starting point.  `Vwap` values before `startDate`, if specified, will be `null`.
-We always return the same number of elements as there are in the historical quotes.
+- The first period or the `startDate` will have a `Vwap = Close` value since it is the initial starting point.
+- `Vwap` values before `startDate`, if specified, will be `null`.

 ### VwapResult